Chironex fleckeri: Description

 When the jellyfish are swimming, the tentacles contract so they are about 150 mm long and about 5 mm in diameter; when they are hunting, the tentacles are thinner and extend to about 3 m long.
 The tentacles are covered with a high concentration of stinging cells called cnidocytes, which are activated by pressure and a chemical trigger; they react to proteinous chemicals.
 Box jellyfish are day hunters; at night they are seen resting on the ocean floor.

 In common with other box jellyfish, C. fleckeri has four eye-clusters with 24 eyes.
 Some of these eyes seem capable of forming images, but whether they exhibit any object recognition or object tracking is debated; it is also unknown how they process information from their sense of touch and eye-like light-detecting structures due to their lack of a central nervous system.
 They are attracted to light of different colors (white, red, orange, yellow, green and blue), but blue light seems to elicit a feeding behavior, as it slows down their pulsation rate and makes them stream out their tentacles.
 Black objects, on the other hand, cause them to move away.

-Chironex fleckeri lives on a diet of prawns and small fish and are prey to turtles, whose thick skin is impenetrable to the cnidocytes of the jellyfish.
+Chironex fleckeri lives on a diet of prawns and small fish, as well as crabs, shrimp (most commonly Acetes sibogae australis) and other pelagic invertebrates.
+Their only known predators are green sea turtles and leatherback turtles, whose thick skin is impenetrable to the cnidocytes of the jellyfish, among other pelagic predators.

 Distribution and habitat

-The medusa is pelagic and has been documented from coastal waters of Australia and New Guinea north to the Philippines and Vietnam.
+The medusa is pelagic and has been documented from coastal waters of Australia and New Guinea north to the Philippines, Malaysia, Singapore and Vietnam.
 In Australia, it is known from the northern coasts from Exmouth to Agnes Water, but its full distribution outside Australia has not been properly identified.
 To further confuse, the closely related and also dangerously venomous Chironex yamaguchii was first described from Japan in 2009.
 This species has also been documented from the Philippines, meaning the non-Australian records of C. fleckeri need to be rechecked.
 Breeding occurs in lower levels of rivers and mangrove channels.

 Sting

-Chironex fleckeri is best known for its extremely powerful and occasionally fatal "sting".
-The sting can produce an excruciating pain accompanied by an intense burning sensation, like being branded with a red hot iron.
-In Australia, fatalities are most often caused by the larger specimens of C. fleckeri.
+Chironex fleckeri is best known for its extremely powerful "sting".
+The sting can produce excruciating pain accompanied by an intense burning sensation, like being branded with a red hot iron.
+Stings may also result in white welts and lines that may be accompanied by blistering.
+In some cases, the sting can cause permanent damage or death to the skin and result in scars.
+Fatalities are most often caused by specimens of C. fleckeri that are larger than 15 cm.
+If left untreated, large amounts of venom injection can cause fatality in 5 minutes.